solo-io/gloo/docs/content/guides/dev_portal/_index.md

 1. `Name`: this will be title of the portal
 2. `Description`: short description text that will be displayed close to the title on the portal
 3. `Portal Domain(s)`: these are the domains that are associated with the portal.
-The developer portal web server will decide which portal to server to a user based on the host header contained in the user request.
+The Gloo Portal web server will decide which portal to server to a user based on the host header contained in the user request.
 For example, if you are planning on serving your portal from `my-portal.example.org`, you will need to include this host name in the portal domains.
-When a user navigates to `my-portal.example.org`, the dev portal web server will verify if any portal is associated with that host and, if so, display it.
+When a user navigates to `my-portal.example.org`, the Gloo Portal web server will verify if any portal is associated with that host and, if so, display it.

 {{% notice note %}}
 Portal domains must not overlap.
-In case multiple portals specify overlapping domains, the developer portal controller will reject the most recently updated portal resources, i.e. it will accept the portal that first defined the overlapping domain.
+In case multiple portals specify overlapping domains, the Gloo Portal controller will reject the most recently updated portal resources, i.e. it will accept the portal that first defined the overlapping domain.
 {{% /notice %}}